felix920506/jfbot-responses/README.md

 Add a .md file for the text, and optionally a .jpg file for an attached image.

-The contents of this repository are synced with the bot server at UTC 00:00 everyday.
+The contents of this repository are synced with the bot server hourly.

 Link: https://github.com/felix920506/jfbot-responses